vasilakisfil/Introspected-REST/README.md

 + specify http2 server push
 + etc

++ microtype is a very broad term, it's used conceptually
++ shims of published specs/rfcs wrapper in a MicroType

 It should be noted that MicroTypes is not a strict requirement for Introspected REST and in fact an equivelant concept can be used.
 However, without such concept, it's possible that Introspected REST's power to be restricted and not used to the full extent.